Regardless of the time management system you choose to apply, it revolves around a to do list

 Therefore, according to this principle, investing time in planning and making a rigorous to do list will help you to achieve a greater number of planned goals.

-PlanArty is an efficient time tracking solution and it is especially designed to support your time management process whatever system you choose to apply.Discover the functionalities:
+PlanArty is an efficient time management solution and it is especially designed to support your time management process whatever system you choose to apply.Discover the functionalities: